boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 3. Partial objects may need some adjustments to handle differences between `from_partial` and `with`
-4. Time zone provider's and the `TimeZoneProvider` trait are still largely unstable (although the APIs that use them are expected to be stable)
+4. Time zone provider's and the `TimeZoneProvider` trait are still largely unstable.
+Although, the provider APIs that use them are expected to be stable (spoilers!)
 5. Era and month code are still be discussed in the intl-era-month-code proposal, so some calendars and calendar methods may have varying levels of support.